pub(crate) struct Opts {Show 21 fields

 Enable preferred idle CPU scanning.

-With this opition enabled, the scheduler will prioritize assigning tasks to higher-ranked cores before considering lower-ranked ones.
+With this option enabled, the scheduler will prioritize assigning tasks to higher-ranked cores before considering lower-ranked ones.

 disable_smt: bool